Want to create interactive content? It’s easy in Genially!

 Career Progression:

-Aerospace Engineers typically have degrees in Aerospace Engineering, mechanical engineering, or related fields such as physics or materials science.
+Aerospace Engineers typically have degrees in mechanical engineering, aerospace engineering, or related fields such as physics or materials science.
 Advanced degrees may be pursued for specialisation in areas like propulsion or astronautics.
-Certifications from organisations like the FAA or similar regulatory bodies can also enhance career prospects.
+Certifications from organisations like the CAA or similar regulatory bodies can also enhance career prospects.

 Entry-level Aerospace Engineers may start as Junior Engineers or Design Engineers, gaining experience in specific components or systems.
 With experience, they can advance to roles such as Senior Engineer, Lead Engineer, or Project Manager.
 Specialisation opportunities include areas like flight testing, structural analysis, or systems integration, with potential career advancement to leadership roles overseeing large projects or engineering teams.